ben174/hsts-cookie/README.md

 **Firefox** - Not super reliable, doesn't transfer to incognito.

-**Safari** - Especially scary - since the HSTS information is actually persisted to your iCloud device and therefore is *retained across devices*.
+**Safari** - Especially scary - since the HSTS information is actually persisted to your iCloud account and is therefore *retained across devices*.

 **IE/Edge** - Dunno, please contact me or create an issue if you know.